Trixiacute/IVE-NETWORK/README.md

-# Haerin Network - Photo Sharing Website
+# IVE Network - Photo Sharing Website

-A fan website inspired by haerin.network, featuring real-time photo uploads with titles and dates.
-This website allows fans to share and view Haerin photos in a beautiful, Pinterest-like gallery.
+A fan website inspired by fan network sites, featuring real-time photo uploads with titles and dates.
+This website allows fans to share and view IVE photos in a beautiful, Pinterest-like gallery.

 ## Features